AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 ### Adding a Patient
-1. Adding a patient while all persons are being shown
+1. Adding a patient

    1. Test case: `addPatient i/T0123456A n/John Doe b/2001-05-02 p/98765432 e/johnd@example.com a/John street, block 123, #01-01` <br>
      Expected: New patient with NRIC T0123456A is added.
 Details of the added patient is shown in the status message.
-Timestamp in the status bar is updated.

    2. Command with invalid value: `addPatient i/x ...`, `ap i/T0123456A n/John Doe b/x ...` (where x is an invalid value for the parameter) <br>
      Expected: No patient is added.
 Error details shown in the status message.
-Status bar remains the same.

    2. Other incorrect delete commands to try: `add`, `addP`, `...`  <br>
       Expected: Similar to previous.

-2. Adding a duplicate patient into the list
+2. Adding a duplicate patient

    1. Prerequisites: Completing the first test case for Adding a Patient